Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 cash (due to the rounding to an integer number of shares).
 A negative entry means that the investor needs to add more cash in order to cover for the number of share  roundups.
 It has a small value.
-* `'diff_nsh'` : the number of shares that needs to be both/sold in order to rebalance the portfolio positions.
+* `'diff_nsh'` : delta number of shares - the number of shares that needs to be both/sold in order to rebalance the portfolio positions.
 * `'weights'` : portfolio weights used for rebalance.
 The `'cash'` entry is the new portfolio value (invested capital).
 * `'prices'` : share prices used for rebalance evaluations.